oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 {{% /notice %}}

 {{% notice note %}}
-If more servers are configured as `ALWAYS` than the cluster's `replicas` count, they will all be started and the `replicas` count will be ignored.
+If more servers are configured as `ALWAYS` than the cluster's `replicas` count, they will all be started and the `replicas` count will be exceeded.
 {{% /notice %}}

 ### Server start state

-For some use cases, such as an externally managed zero downtime patching (ZDP), it may be necessary to start WebLogic Server so that at the end of its startup process, the server is in an administrative state.
-This can be achieved using the `serverStartState` property, which is available at domain, cluster, and server levels.
+For some use cases, such as an externally managed zero downtime patching (ZDP), it may be necessary to start WebLogic Server instances so that at the end of its startup process, the server is in an administrative state.
+This can be achieved using the `serverStartState` field, which is available at domain, cluster, and server levels.
 When `serverStartState` is set to `ADMIN`, then servers will progress only to the administrative state.
 Then you could use the WebLogic Server Administration Console, REST API, or a WLST script to make any necessary updates before advancing the server to the running state.